 In terms of increasing access to high quality child care for children with high needs, one of the ways the state accomplishes this goal is by making quality child care more affordable.
-The Tiered Family Co-Pay program is only available in the E3Zs and is offered through the Childcare and Parent Services (CAPS) program, which subsidizes childcare for low income families in all of Georgia's 159 counties.
+The Tiered Family Co-Pay program is only available in the E3Zs and is offered through the Childcare and Parent Services (CAPS) program, which subsidizes childcare for low income families.
 Through the Tiered Family Co-Pay program, the family co-pay for CAPS-eligible children is decreased to \$15 in 1-star Quality Rated programs, \$10 in 2-star Quality Rated programs, and \$5 in 3-star Quality Rated programs.
 The Tiered Family Co-Pay program went into effect on July 1, 2015.